a10kiloham/transit-tracker/docs/docs/02-user-manual/03-troubleshooting.md

 # Troubleshooting & Support

 If you're experiencing issues with your Transit Tracker, please check the following troubleshooting steps.
-If you still need help, please open a [GitHub issue](https://github.com/EastsideUrbanism/transit-tracker/issues).
+If you still need help, you can [ask on GitHub Discussions](https://github.com/EastsideUrbanism/transit-tracker/discussions/categories/q-a).

 ## Status Messages